 The Bronowski principle applies to knowing God.
 If we want to know God, we have to live in certain ways.
 If we want to know God, we have to live a godly life, but.
 This does not mean what you think it means.

 A godly life has nothing to do with moral purity.
 A godly life has everything to do with living so aligned with the life that is truly our life to live, with the life that needs us to live it, with the life that only we can live—so intent on doing what truly needs to be done in each situation as it arises—that God couldn’t live it any better than we are living it, couldn’t do it any better than we are doing it.
 When we live like that—living the life that is our life to live, and doing what truly needs to be done in the situation as it arises—we say along with Jesus, “The Father and I are one.”
-We are one with “the Father” when we are one with the life that is our life to live.
+We are one with “the Father” when we are one with the life that is our life to live–when we are living life the way life needs to be lived in each situation as it arises.

 When something helps you live the life that is your life to live, it helps you with your relationship with God.
 When it helps you with your relationship with God, it helps you with the life that is your life to live.
 Our life flows from our relationship with God, our relationship with God flows from our life.
 The two things are one.
 But, there is a problem.

-This is a tough one, this, whose side are we on question, If we get it right, it’s smooth sailing all the way.
+This is a tough one, this, whose side are we on question, If we get it right, it’s smooth sailing all the way (If we don’t take the Golgothas and the Calvaries seriously).
 But, it’s a hard one to get right, because we think we know what we are doing.
 We think we know best.
 We think we have our true interest at heart.
 All of this in complete denial of the evidence to the contrary, which establishes without the slightest doubt that fooling ourselves is what we do best, no, telling ourselves what we want to hear is what we do best, no, letting ourselves off the hook is what we do best, no, shooting ourselves in the foot is what we do best…

 If anything is clear about us it is that we do not have our own best interest at heart, but we are sure that we do.
 It is hard for us to give that up, to hand that over, to say, along with Jesus, “Thy will, not mine, be done.”
 This is the hardest thing.
 We need help with it.
 And that’s exactly what we get, the help we need—if we have what it takes to take what is offered.